 Among the most promising approaches to advancing SDGs is self-care.
 The World Health Organization’s definition of self-care is “the ability of individuals, families and communities to promote health, prevent disease, maintain health, and cope with illness and disability with or without the support of a health-care provider.”
 This two-part webinar will address the systems and people-centered perspectives of self-care interventions, as well as the growing evidence base that will inform the development of WHO’s first consolidated normative guidance.

-This is the first installment of a two part-webinar (with the second webinar on 15th May 2019 from 09:00 to 10:00 Washington / 15:00 to 16:00 Geneva) which will share outcomes of reviews and evidence published in The BMJ’s special supplement.
+This was the first installment of a two part-webinar that shared outcomes of reviews and evidence published in The BMJ’s special supplement.

 Twitter: #UHC #SelfCare #SRHR #SelfCare4SRHR #HRP